HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 1. Acquire vehicle (driving), pedestrian, and biking network datasets.
 IF choosing a different city or location to perform analysis, be sure to keep the transportation modes (and time cutoffs) of roadway networks to be titled to "Driving" and include a turn restriction feature class or shapefile, and pathway/pedestrian networks titled "Biking" and "Walking".

 2. Import all facilities needed to generate service areas as feature classes to your chosen Facility geodatabase.

+3. Import the MCDA geoprocessing toolbox into ArcGIS Pro

-3. Follow the parameter instructions when running the script:
+4. Follow the parameter instructions when running the script:

        - Set driving, pedestrian, and biking network locations to their appropiate network datasets.